OmkarShinde1996/invoice-genie-2.0/README.md

 `03-10-2022` Created an API to send invoice data to show on MyInvoices page and added MyInvoices page.

-`04-10-2022` Now redirecting thuser to Home Page if user logout on MyInvoices page.
+`04-10-2022` Now redirecting the user to Home Page if user logout on MyInvoices page.